Mosacd/tbc_concept_landing_page/README.md

-# tbc_concept_landing_page
+# TBC Concept Page
-landing page for TBC concept

 This project is a responsive web page for TBC Concept, featuring functional "Offers" and "Rewards" sliders.
-The page is designed to work identically across all modern browsers, including Firefox, Chrome, Safari, and Edge, without the use of JavaScript libraries or frameworks.
+The page is designed to work identically across all modern browsers, including Firefox, Chrome, Safari, Edge, and Opera, without the use of JavaScript libraries or frameworks.
+The project is entirely built using native web technologies.

 ## Project Structure